Malleus Maleficarum: Background

 Witchcraft had long been forbidden by the Church, whose viewpoint on the subject was explained in the Canon Episcopi written in about AD 900.
 It stated that witchcraft and magic were delusions and that those who believed in such things "had been seduced by the Devil in dreams and visions".
-However, in the same period supernatural intervention was accepted in the form of ordeals that were later also used during witch trials.
+However, in the same period supernatural intervention was accepted in European Christian culture in the form of ordeals that were later also used during witch trials.